YiwenLiebesleid/Simple-Chat-Room/README.md

 This is the course project for CS 513 Computer Networks.
 In this project, we need to design a simple client-server chat program using Java and Windows socket commands.

+### References
+Several blogs are referenced during the process of this project.

 ### Specifications

 * Multiple clients